allancodenet/gatsby-starter-netlify-cms/src/pages/index.md

     will not be rejected.

-description: Jihudumie if for anyone with basic computer skills to click through apllications.it is also ideal for cyber business or any other person charging to apply for customers
+description: Jihudumie if for anyone with basic computer skills to click through apllications.
+It is also ideal for cyber business or any other person charging to apply for customers.We also do the application for any government service.
 intro:
   blurbs:
     - image: /img/kra_logo.png
-      text: |
+      text: |+
-        we offer detailed guides on everything about KRA services Check our posts
+        we offer services on everything about KRA ( Kenya Revenue authority)

     - image: /img/ecitizen-logo.png
       text: |
-        We offer detailed guides on everything about ECITIZEN services Check our posts
+        we offer services on everything about E-citizen services.
     - image: /img/ntsa-logo.png
       text: |-

-        We offer detailed guides on everything about NTSA services Check our posts
+        we offer services on everything about NTSA services
     - image: /img/helb-logo.png
-      text: |
-        We offer detailed guides on everything about HELB services Check our posts
+      text: we offer services on everything about HELB services
   heading: What we offer
   description: >
     Jihudumie is for all Kenya citizens with basic computer knowledge required